 A prudent employer would therefore be well advised to carry out a risk assessment as to the possible consequences of high temperatures in the workplace relating not only to Health and Safety considerations (i.e. Pregnant women) but also to the efficiency of the work force, and to monitor what the risk may be.
 Regular consultation with the work force would also be advisable.

-If you would like to discuss any employment issues in the workplace please contact Richard Green, Partner Employment on 01905 721600.
+If you would like to discuss any employment issues in the workplace please contact a member of our Employment Team on 01905 721600